AlexGTalks/trivia_api_project/backend/README.md

 ### Getting Started

-- Base URL: At present this app can only be run locally and is not hosted as a base URL.
-The backend app is hosted at the default, `http://127.0.0.1:5000/`, which is set as a proxy in the frontend configuration.
+- Base URL: At present this app is not deployed to a remote server and can only be run locally.
+The base url for the API is `http://127.0.0.1:5000/`, which is set as a proxy in the frontend configuration.
 - Authentication: This version of the application does not require authentication or API keys.

 ### Error Handling